mvdsanden/scissum/README.md

 * Virtual Machine
   - Most instructions are implemented, a few are remaining.
 Using a simple big switch mechanism for running the instructions.
-I am thinking of trying to convert the script to LLVM, because I like to learn more about LLVM as well, but for now descided that I first should create a working engine before doing that.
+I am thinking of trying to convert the script to LLVM, because I like to learn more about LLVM as well, but for now decided that I first should create a working engine before doing that.
   - Kernel functions still need to be implemented.
   - Implemented a custom memory heap allocator for the VM.